Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Projects/Project 2: 3D E-Commerce Platform Architecture on AWS/3D E-Commerce Architecture.md

 # **AWS 3D E-Commerce Architecture Design**

+Scenario
+You are part of a startup team launching a next-generation 3D e-commerce web application.
+This platform will allow users to interact with 3D models of products (e.g., furniture, gadgets, fashion items) before purchasing.
+Millions of users are expected globally, and the experience must be fast, highly available, secure, and cost-efficient.
+As a Cloud Practitioner, your role is to design the cloud architecture using AWS services to support this 3D application and meet key business and technical requirements.

+---
  Group Members: Mokgadi, Kazizwe, Tiisetso, Lufhuno & Ivyn

  Course:        AWS re‑Start Cloud Computing Programme